benjamindkilleen/lsda/README.md

-# CMSC 25025 Supplementary Material
+# Benjamin Killeen's LSDA Supplementary Material

-Supplementary material for the Spring 2019 CMSC 25025 class, by Benjamin Killeen.
+Some supplementary material for the Spring 2019 Machine Learning and Large Scale Data Analysis class at University of Chicago.